MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Avoid changing display names

 For many object types such as MPRs, the syncproduction.ps1 script uses the display name as the only anchor attribute between two systems.
 Consequently, a change to an existing MPR’s display name results in the deletion of the existing MPR, followed by the creation of a new MPR.
-This result occurs because the migration process cannot successfully join MPRs whose join criteria have changed.
+This result occurs because the migration process can't successfully join MPRs whose join criteria have changed.
 To avoid this issue, you can bind a custom attribute to all configuration object types and use that attribute as the join criteria.
 This process enables you to modify display names without affecting the migration process.

 ### Avoid changing the content of intermediate files

-While the file format and application programming interface (API) of the low-level objects are public and manipulations are supported by developers, we do not recommend that you change the contents of the intermediate formats during the migration.
+While the file format and application programming interface (API) of the low-level objects are public and manipulations are supported by developers, we don't recommend that you change the contents of the intermediate formats during the migration.
 However, it may be necessary to remove entire ImportObjects from changes.xml or to perform find and replace operations on pilot.xml to replace version numbers or pilot Domain Name System (DNS) information for production DNS information.

 ### Ensure that the version number is correct in pilot.xml when migrating across versions

-While migrations across version numbers are not recommended or supported, you can often do this migration by replacing the pilot version number with the production version number in pilot.xml.
+While migrations across version numbers aren't recommended or supported, you can often do this migration by replacing the pilot version number with the production version number in pilot.xml.
 Specifically, WorkflowDefinition and

 ActivityInformationConfiguration objects require the version number to refer precisely to workflow activities in the production environment.
 Failing to replace the version number results in the Compare-FIMConfig cmdlet identifying differences between the Extensible Object Markup Language (XOML) attributes on WorkflowDefinitions and migrating the pilot’s version number.
 The production FIM Service may fail to start workflow activities with the incorrect version number.

 ### Avoid cyclic references

-In general, cyclic references are not recommended in a MIM configuration.
-However, cycles sometimes occur when Set A refers to Set B and Set B also refers to Set A. To avoid issues with cyclic references, you should change the definition of Set A or Set B so that they both do not refer to each other.
+In general, cyclic references aren't recommended in a MIM configuration.
+However, cycles sometimes occur when Set A refers to Set B and Set B also refers to Set A. To avoid issues with cyclic references, you should change the definition of Set A or Set B so that they both don't refer to each other.
 Then, restart the migration process.
-If you do have cyclic references and the Compare-FIMConfig cmdlet results in an error as a result, it is necessary to break the cycle manually.
+If you do have cyclic references and the Compare-FIMConfig cmdlet results in an error as a result, it's necessary to break the cycle manually.
 Because the Compare-FIMConfig cmdlet outputs a list of changes in order of precedence, it requires that no cycles exist among the references of configuration objects.

 ## Security

 ### MIM MA account

-The MIM MA account is not considered a service account and should be a regular user account.
+The MIM MA account isn't considered a service account and should be a regular user account.
 The accounts must be able to log on locally in order for the FIM Synchronization Service service account to be able to impersonate it.

 To enable the MIM MA account to log on locally